Rudy Giuliani: Criticism and communications problems

-In January 2008, an eight-page memo was revealed which detailed the New York City Police Department's opposition in 1998 to location of the city's emergency command center at the Trade Center site.
+An October 2001 study by the National Institute of Environmental Safety and Health said cleanup workers lacked adequate protective gear.
+In January 2008, an eight-page memo was revealed which detailed the New York City Police Department's opposition in 1998 to the location of the city's emergency command center at the Trade Center site.
 The Giuliani administration overrode these concerns.